mdominguezd/CashewDA-docs/docs/Dataset/ReadyToTrain_DS.md

 #### plot_imgs()

 Method to plot a specific image of the dataset.
+Receives **idx** as the index of the image and **VIs** as a boolean to decide to plot or not the vegetation indices of the images.

 #### \_\_getitem\_\_()